-The curriculum is guided by state and national standards as defined in Curriculum Frameworks for California Public Schools: Kindergorten through Grade Twelve (California Department of Education, 1994-2003).
-Course curricula will meet objectives outlined in the Content Standards for California Public Schools: Kindergarten through Grade Twelve (California Department of Education, 2001).
+The curriculum will continue to be guided by state and national standards.
+The guiding principles from the Curriculum Frameworks for California Public Schools: Kindergarten through Grade Twelve

+(California Department of Education, 1994-2003) are incorporated by each of the core content areas.
+Course curricula will meet the objectives outlined in the Content Standards for California Public Schools: Kindergurten through Grade Twelve (California Department of Education, 2001).